phetdam/numpy-lapacke-demo/README.rst

 ``LinearRegression``
 ~~~~~~~~~~~~~~~~~~~~

-Fit a linear model with intercept by ordinary least squares using the singular
+Fit a linear model with intercept by ordinary least squares on the Boston house
-value decomposition.
+prices data using SVD.

 .. code:: python3